 The Foundation has interpreted UPMIFA to permit spending from underwater funds in accordance with the prudent measures required under the law.

-At June 30, 2023 and 2022, there were no underwater endowments.
-The Foundation has a policy that permits spending from underwater endowment funds so long as neither the individual fund or the endowment as a whole is more than 15 percent underwater, unless otherwise precluded by donor stipulations or laws and regulations.
+The Foundation has a policy that permits spending from underwater endowment funds so long as neither the individual fund is more than 15% underwater or if 33% of the total number of endowment funds are more than 15% underwater, unless otherwise precluded by donor stipulations or laws and regulations.